AzizaAlly/MYCV/README.md

 # MYCV
-CV Design by Lunacy and HTML Templates along with CSS
+CV Design by Lunacy and HTML Templates